 When that cargo ship arrives at its destination, the entire shipload can be received in a quick and easy barcode scan.
 Instead of having to spend time scanning all 1-Million items individually, the warehouse only has to scan the shipload’s license plate—that is, once.
 In that scenario, the time saving represents a factor of 1,000,000:1.
 (Of course, not all scenarios will be that extreme.)

-License plating is a useful strategy for warehouses to increase efficiency and accuracy while simultaneously simplifying inventory tracking.
+A license plate inventory system is a useful strategy for warehouses to increase efficiency and accuracy while simultaneously simplifying inventory tracking.
 Some of the signs your business may need license plating include:

 License plating is a standard bolt-on for ERP platforms like JD Edwards.
 However, these modules can be prohibitively expensive.
 Vendors like RFgen offer a license plating solution with the same functionality, but at a fraction of the cost for acquisition and implementation.